alfredkoncsag/laravel-envoy-deployment-bitbucket-pipelines/README.md

-# Laravel Continuous Integration & Delivery with Bitbucket Pipelines
+# Laravel Continuous Integration & Deployment with Bitbucket Pipelines

 Continuous Integration & Deployment solution for a Laravel PHP Application using Bitbucket Pipelines.